 Scholarship(s) Awarded: Dowdy Student Stores East Carolina Scholars Award

-Major/Intended Major: Biology and Spanish
+Major/Intended Major: Biology and Hispanic Studies

 I chose to attend ECU because of all the university has to offer.
 By being a part of the EC Scholars Program, I knew that I would have the best of both worlds.
 I loved knowing that I would have a select group of people to rely on and relate to, yet I would also have access to the resources of a large university.
 After visiting many different universities throughout my senior year in high school I realized that I felt most at home on ECU's campus.
 Everyone I met was incredibly welcoming and had so much pirate pride.
 Additionally, I could not wait to take full advantage of the opportunities offered by the EC Scholars Program since I planned on being very involved, both academically and socially during my time at East Carolina University.